-Soon as the whistle has been blown, signaling kickoff, players will be sliding across a handful of different arenas, smashing into one another – intentionally or not – and flying through the air, leaving behind various trails.
+As soon as the whistle has been blown, signalling kickoff, players will be sliding across a handful of different arenas, smashing into one another – intentionally or not – and flying through the air, leaving behind various trails.
 Trust me, it makes sense, and you should know that if you caught even a bit of season one.
 Which you did, right?
 Right?

 (Source: Rocket League Championship Series)